Abanoub-Magdi/Complete_E-Shop/README.md

 - [FakeStoreAPI](https://fakestoreapi.com/) for providing the test API
 - [Angular](https://angular.io/) team for the amazing framework
 - [Bootstrap](https://getbootstrap.com/) for the UI components
+- [Angular Material](https://material.angular.io/) for Material Design components

+## 📊 Project Status

+✅ **Active Development** - The project is actively maintained and updated.

 ---

-⭐ If you like this project, please give it a star on GitHub!
+⭐ **If you like this project, please give it a star on GitHub!**

+📧 **Questions or suggestions?** Feel free to open an issue or submit a pull request.